datawhores/cross_seed_find/README.md

 https://github.com/sharkdp/fd/releases - Note: Instructions say you need root to install the binary.
 But you don't need root to run it so I've included a version of it in the repo

+Windows Users: Please follow the instructions on how to install fd on windows, on the link above

+Seedbox Users:

+python3 -m venv /path/to/new/virtual/environment then you can use do something like /path/to/new/virtual/environment/pip install to install modules and /path/to/new/virtual/environment/python3 to run the program

 **How to use**